domenicomonaco/happy_hacking/README.md

 ## Contents
 ### Art Work NO.1
-	* Type: Poster
+	* Type: Vectorial Poster
-	* Title: Happy Hacking
+	* Title: Hackers about everything of life
-	* Description: Idea of life and everything
+	* Description:Vectorial Poster of idea of life and everything
 	* Author: Domenico Monaco, hack@kiuz.it
 	* Date: 01/02/2018
 	* License: Same of entire project